Txuritan/meteors/README.md

 # enrgy

-A (nightly) insecure lightweight synchronous Actix-like HTTP server.
+A (nightly) lightweight synchronous Actix-like HTTP server.

 *WARNING*: Do not allow access to this server from the open internet, it has little to no security measures.